Keyword Prominence: Is It Ranking Factor in SEO?

 Using a page’s target keyword early is a recommended SEO practice known as keyword prominence.

-This approach aims to communicate clearly to Google the primary focus of the page and what it should rank for.
-It’s akin to the journalistic principle of prioritizing the most important information at the beginning of a story, rather than burying it under less relevant details.
+This approach aims to communicate clearly to Google the page’s primary focus and what it should rank for.
+It’s akin to the journalistic principle of prioritizing the most important information at the beginning of a story rather than burying it under less relevant details.

 In journalism, “burying the lede” refers to hiding the main focus of a story beneath less pertinent information, which can confuse readers about the story’s key points.